by The Law Office of Frank Ciardi | May 28, 2020 | Criminal Defense

 These offenses are usually crimes of passion.
 For example, Ben and Jerry might get into a fight.
 But instead of reaching for a golf club, Ben pushes Jerry and he falls down the stairs.

 Procedural problems plague many homicide investigations.
 A Rochester criminal defense attorney may use these issues to exclude evidence.
 Lineup identifications are a good illustration.
 Usually, only double-blind lineups are reliable.
 Neither the administering officer nor the witness must know the suspect’s identity.
 Most lineups are only blind.
 The witness does not know who the suspect is, but the administering officer does.
 So, the administering officer usually gives the witness subtle clues, which may be involuntary, to point the witness toward a certain person.
-If something like this happens, that lineup may not be admissible in a trial.
+That lineup may not be admissible in a trial if something like this happens.

 Sexual Battery Charges